cachecake404/Ecommerce-Flutter-Template/README.md

 ## Features Implemented

 1) Stripe used as backend for purchases
-2) Registration using facebook and google
+2) Registration using Facebook and Google sign in.
 3) Google maps to perform address searches.